ahartz1/programming-language-classifier/README.md

 <!-- #### System Requirements

-* You will need to have **python&nbsp;3** installed on your machine or have access to a python&nbsp;3 interpreter.
+* You will need to have **Python&nbsp;3** installed on your machine or have access to a Python&nbsp;3 interpreter.
 See [python's site](https://www.python.org/) for details.

+* Clone this repo onto your machine.

+* You will need to make sure that you have a Python&nbsp;3 virtual environment running in the folder that you intend to work from.
+[See this site for details if you're not familiar.](http://docs.python-guide.org/en/latest/dev/virtualenvs/) **Complete this step before attempting the below.**

+* In your command-line program (such as Terminal on Mac&nbsp;OS&nbsp;X), navigate into the newly created repo.
+By default, this will be called `programming-language-classifier`.
+Install the requirements file by runnning **`pip install -r requirements.txt`**.
+Note that **`lxml`** compiles to the version of Python in your environment after downloading (Python 3)—this process can take awhile, so please be patient.

 * For textblob to work properly, you will need to download its associated data files.
-To do this you will need to run the following command at the command line: ***`python -m textblob.download_corpora`**
+To do this you will need to run the following command at the command line: **`python -m textblob.download_corpora`** This process can take awhile, so please be patient.

-* To run this program, save `mystery_word.py` to your computer.
-Using a command-line program (such as Terminal on Mac&nbsp;OS&nbsp;X), navigate to the folder containing the downloaded file and run the following line to play: `python3 mystery_word.py`
+* To run this program, save `guess_lang.py` to your computer.
+Using a command-line program (such as Terminal on Mac&nbsp;OS&nbsp;X), navigate to the folder containing the downloaded file and run the following line to play: `python3 guess_lang.py` -->

-* This program uses the os.terminal_info function to retrieve the size of your terminal window to appropriately scale the output.
-If this environment variable is not accessible on your system, the output size defaults to 80 columns x 24 rows. -->

 ## Additional Resources